Net Worth Tracker Calculator

 Net worth is a snapshot.
 Track it monthly to see whether your system is moving toward debt freedom, wealth building, retirement, or FIRE.

-Open AI Financial Dashboard βWhat is net worth?
+Explore Command βWhat is net worth?

 Net worth is the difference between everything you own and everything you owe.
 It gives you a clear snapshot of financial position because it combines cash, investments, real estate, business assets, vehicles, credit cards, loans, and mortgages into one number.